Tripuri Kshatriya

 Tripuri Kshatriya is a Vaishnav caste group which encompasses almost all the members of the Tripuri, Reang, Jamatia and Noatia ethnic groups, most of whom live in the Indian state of Tripura.
-The Tripuri Royal Family belonged to the Tripuri ethnic group, from the Debbarma clan.
-Originally the term "Tripur Kshatriya" was used to denote the Tripuri ethnic group only, but in due time, the Maharajah included the remaining three ethnic groups as well, in an attempt to foster a sense of kinship among his people.
+The Tripuri Royal Family belonged to the manikya or royal clan, from the Indigenous clan.
+Originally the term "Tripur Kshatriya" was used to denote the royal court members only, but in due time, the Maharajah included the remaining four ethnic groups as well, in an attempt to foster a sense of kinship among his people.
 With the influx of the Bengali immigrants from neighboring places, the Tripuris lost their majority in their own kingdom and the Maharajah's power was taken away by the Indian government.
 Formerly, the community was organized under the Tripura Kshatriya Samaj, which was headed by the Maharajah of Tripura himself.

 Local organization

 The Maharajah appointed governors, known as Rai to help him in administration.
 These governors oversaw the governing of various districts.
 The governorates were again subdivided into chiefdoms, which were administrated by a Chowdhury.
 The families who were considered close to the Royal Family were granted the title Thakur by the Maharajah, which was considered to be one of the highest ranks of nobility in Tripura.